google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 platform, and add it to your `PATH`.

-See [Build Amber for the Vulkan worker](glsl-fuzz-develop.md#build-amber-for-the-vulkan-worker) for more instructions and last known good commit hash.
+See [Build Amber for the Vulkan worker](glsl-fuzz-develop.md#build-amber-for-the-vulkan-worker) for more instructions and a last known good commit hash.

 ### Java 8+